kpbaks/again.fish/README.md

 # again.fish

-A [fish](https://fishshell.com/) plugin that prepulates the next prompt with the contents and cursor position of the previous prompt.
+A [fish](https://fishshell.com/) plugin that prepopulates the next prompt with the contents and cursor position of the previous prompt.

 ## Example Scenario
+Say you wanted to search for several different things in a directory using `grep`.
+Then you would have to type out the command and press enter.
+To search for the next thing you would have to press <kbd>up</kbd> in order to get the previous prompt.
+And then move your cursor to the previous query, delete it and the retype it.
+This becomes tedious very quickly.
+But with `again.fish` this type of scenario can be handled effortlessly!

+Say you had the following prompt, where the `|` character is the cursor position.

 ```fish
 grep --perl-regexp "|" **.fish
 ```

-press <kbd>alt+a</kbd>

-Then typed something like
+Press <kbd>alt+a</kbd>, and then type something like

 ```fish
 grep --perl-regexp "set -g|" **.fish
 ```

-press <kbd>enter</kbd>
+Press <kbd>enter</kbd> to execute the prompt.
 Then the next prompt will already be prepulated like this

 ```fish
 grep --perl-regexp "|" **.fish
 ```
-press <kbd>alt+a</kbd> to disable again.
+Simply press <kbd>alt+a</kbd> to disable again when you are done.

 <!-- TODO create video screencast -->